-Spending six weeks travelling in Spain has been one of the highlights of my life, here’s my shortlist of place you should visit if you get the chance…
+Spending six weeks travelling in Spain has been one of the highlights of my life, here’s my shortlist of the 12 most beautiful places in Spain you should visit if you get the chance…

 On the shortlist for Capital of Culture 2016, the beautiful city of San Sebastian has vast beaches, an active harbour and unique boutique shopping.
 Incredible views, lovely coastal walks and a buzzing nightlife make it a great destination for travellers.